jbampton/tooling-docs/apache-trusted-release/platform.md

 1. Datastore: https://releases.apache.org
 2. Task Runner: https://artifacts.apache.org

+> Willing to debate if the service stack split is necessary and start with a unitary monolith.

 ## Datastore

 1. Release Storage.
 A large filesystem with folders for each release's files.
 The release folder path is immutable.